Ogre 2: Halo 5

 After MLG announced they wanted to take the reins of Halo 5 in 2015, people quickly became interested in the new game's potential.
 The prize pool jumped to a million dollars and is now residing somewhere on the plus side of two million dollars.
 CLG was one of the few teams to stay together after the offseason of H2A.
 After a short time, Cloud was dropped from the team and replaced by Frosty.
 Royal and Frosty took the main slayer roles and Snakebite could then be moved to objective/support, which seemed to suit him better.
 Ogre continued to play the support role and CLG appeared to be one of the better teams.

 Going into the online qualifiers, CLG faced a higher seed.
 They played EG early in the bracket and finished 5th-8th.
 Upset with their placing, they came out hot, taking 3rd-4th, losing to the winning team Allegiance.
 However, they beat Allegiance in the following tournament.
 The next tournament seemed to have an effect on the other players of CLG after another 3rd-4th finish.
 This placing lead to Ogre2 removal from his team for the first time ever on January 24.
 Ryan joined Mikwen, former teammate Pistola, and Arkanum on the team EnVyUs.
 Due to a last minute team change, EnVyUs was unable to play for Xgames.
-Ogre 2 had to sit out and watch CLG make it to the finals.
+Ogre2 had to sit out and watch CLG make it to the finals.

-Going into the next season which was picked up by ESL, Ogre 2 was struggling to find a team.
+Going into the next season which was picked up by ESL, Ogre2 was struggling to find a team.
 He tried out with Ninja and the Renegades squad without success.
 As the Summer Pro League started to come closer, Ogre teamed with Seduce, Arkanum, and Nemassist on team Denial.
 Denial took second place in the Invitation online qualifier.
 This gave Denial an automatic invitation to the Summer Qualifier.
 However, Denial failed to qualify for the last chance qualifier.
 After another unsatisfying result, Ryan decided to take a break from Halo and find other spots in the Esports world.
 He announced his retirement from professional gaming on May 21, 2016.

 Coach and manager

 Ryan became a coach for the Evil Geniuses organization following the previous coach, Towey's, transition to Call of Duty.
 He remained a coach until EG disbanded their Halo roster.

-On August 26 Ogre 2 joined the Florida Mutineers Call of Duty team as general manager.
+On August 26 Ogre2 joined the Florida Mutineers Call of Duty team as general manager.
+The team was rebranded under Misfits Gaming as the Miami Heretics (MH).